dianjiedianjie267/PatternAnalysis-2025/recognition/unet_brainMRI_jhc/README.md

 We will report Dice score on a held-out test set and include a visual example (original slice + predicted mask overlay).

+## 6. How to train
+1. Prepare the dataset under the OASIS path on the COMP3710 server (shared course dataset).
+2. Run:

+   python train.py

+3. The training script will:
+   - train a 2D U-Net for brain MRI tissue segmentation
+   - save the best checkpoint to `best_model.pth`
+   - save a training curve plot as `training_curve.png`
+   - print validation Dice each epoch

+## 7. How to run inference
+After training, run:

+    python predict.py

+This will:
+- load `best_model.pth`
+- run the trained network on a test MRI slice
+- generate `prediction_example.png`, which shows:
+  - the input MRI slice
+  - the ground truth mask
+  - the predicted mask